2023 Anti-Racism and EDI Teach-in for Faculty and Staff

 5. Build Community and Organize Against Racism

-The morning session begins with a welcome from President Michael A. Fitts and setting the purpose of the teach-in, followed by a morning keynote panel with Mariah Moore (Founder, House of Tulip), Keith M. Plessy (President, Plessy and Ferguson Foundation), and Phoebe Ferguson (Executive Director, Plessy and Ferguson Foundation) to ground our work in our beloved city of New Orleans.
-Interdisciplinary panels exploring various aspects of systemic racism and how we can dismantle racism in our university, local, regional, and global communities follow.
+The morning session begins with a welcome from President Michael A. Fitts and reminders of the purpose of the teach-in from a welcome from Chief Diversity Officer Anneliese Singh.
+The morning keynote panel explores how we can follow the leadership of Indigenous women to build a world of freedom and justice and ground our anti-racism and EDI work in our beloved city of Bulbancha/New Orleans.
+Interdisciplinary panels exploring various aspects of the connections between environmental racism and plantation/petrochemical economies and how we can dismantle systemic racism, anti-Blackness, and Indigenous erasure in our university, local, regional, and global communities follow.

 Registrants will have an opportunity to view three documentaries before and after the teach-in.
-The first documentary is The Veil, a documentary by Tulane Senior Raven Ancar about Black student experiences at Tulane.
-Registrants will receive this link via email on May 1st and be able to view her documentary for 14 days (May 14th-May 21st).
-The second (Anti-Racism Leadership at Tulane produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort) and third films (By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.
+The first documentary is The Veil, a documentary by Tulane Alumni (Class of ’22) Raven Ancar about Black student experiences at Tulane.
+Registrants will receive this link via email on March 22 and be able to view her documentary for 7 days (ending March 29).
+The password is 2023 and will be active March 22 - 29.
+Two other films (Anti-Racism Leadership at Tulane, produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort and By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.

 Please scroll down to see the registration links.
 You must register for each session to attend.

-– Anti-Racism and Equity, Diversity, Inclusion Teach-In Organizing Committee: Anneliese Singh, Carolyn Barber-Pierre, Angel Carter, Shelby Norman, Danette Saylor, Sienna Abdulahad, Laura Osteen, and Benji Brubaker
+– 2023 Anti-Racism and Equity, Diversity, Inclusion Teach-In Organizing Committee: Anneliese Singh, Carolyn Barber-Pierre, Shelby Norman, Sienna Abdulahad, Jessica Young, Danette Saylor, and Laura Osteen

 REGISTER FOR SESSIONS